slacgismo/solar-data-tools/README.md

 </tr>
 </table>

-Tools for performing common tasks on solar PV data signals.
-These tasks include finding clear days in a data set, common data transforms, and fixing time stamp issues.
-These tools are designed to be automatic and require little if any input from the user.
-Libraries are included to help with data IO and plotting as well.
+Solar Data Tools is an open-source Python library for analyzing PV power (and irradiance) time-series data.
+It provides methods for data I/O, cleaning, filtering, plotting, and analysis.
+These methods are largely automated and require little to no input from the user regardless of system type—from utility tracking systems to multi-pitch rooftop systems.
+Solar Data Tools was developed to enable analysis of _unlabeled_ PV data, i.e. with no model, no meteorological data, and no performance index required, by taking a statistical signal processing approach in the algorithms used in the package’s main data processing pipeline.
+Head over to our Getting Started pages in our [docs](https://solar-data-tools.readthedocs.io/) for a demo of Solar Data Tools!

-See the [notebooks](https://github.com/slacgismo/solar-data-tools/blob/main/notebooks/examples) folder for examples.
+You can also check the [notebooks](https://github.com/slacgismo/solar-data-tools/blob/main/notebooks/examples) folder in this repo for more examples.

 ## Install & Setup